Am I a water supplier?

 In the meantime, you have a duty of care to make sure the water you provide is safe.
 If you are unsure, consider arranging a water quality test.
 This will give you information about your water quality.
 You can then start to plan what you might need to do to make sure your water continues to be safe.

-Will there be different options for small and rural supplies?
+Options for small and rural supplies

-We recognise that every drinking water supply is unique, especially small and rural suppliers.
-We have a number of compliance options for smaller supplies that are intended to minimise the regulatory burden, including Acceptable Solutions.
-Find out more about options for small suppliers.
+We recognise that every drinking water supply is unique, especially small and rural supplies.
+We have a number of compliance options for smaller supplies that are intended to minimise the regulatory burden, including Acceptable Solutions

-You’ll need to make sure the water you supply looks, tastes and smells acceptable, by following the Drinking Water Aesthetic Values.
+You’ll need to make sure the water you supply looks, tastes and smells acceptable by following the Drinking Water Aesthetic Values.

 The Drinking Water Quality Assurance Rules will tell drinking water suppliers what to do to comply with the Drinking Water Standards and other requirements under the Act.
-The Rules match the scale, complexity, and risk profile of each supply.
+The Rules match the scale, complexity and risk profile of each supply.
 The simpler the supply, the simpler the rules.